 You can use a website’s cached version to pull out a specific story from a Google search.
+This method works well for both desktop and mobile browsers.
 Remember to use the Boolean operator

 site:"domain name."com which will give search results for that site alone.
 Next, click on the three-dot menu at the end of the relevant search result.
 If the website has enabled caching for that particular page, you will see a prominent “Cached” option in a pop-up box.